 Implied message that we need to go to bed because we need our sleep.

 Pigeon stalls but finally gets a clue that it's time for bed.

 Parents Need to Know

-Parents need to know that many of the pigeon's bedtime stalling tactics will sound familiar to most parents, and the book may even get kids to laugh at and acknowledge their own behavior.
+Parents need to know that many of the pigeon's bedtime stalling tactics in Mo Willems' Don't Let the Pigeon Stay Up Late! will sound familiar to most parents.
+The book may even get kids to laugh at and acknowledge their own behavior.

+Short but funny, Don't Let the Pigeon Stay Up Late! is the perfect go-to-bed book, especially for the reluctant sleepy kid.
 The simple drawings of a big-eyed, two-dimensional pigeon, painted in pastel blue and outlined with strong black lines, will be familiar to anyone who has read Mo Willems' previous Pigeon books.
 With an easy shift of the eye, lift of a wing, turn of the beak, or droop of the neck and eye-lid, the cartoon pigeon, coupled with large-print words and plenty of exclamation points, gets his story across with an easy humor that kids will enjoy.
 He is lovable, exasperating, and so kid-like.

 Mo Willems knows kids.
-Not only has he won six Emmy awards as a writer and animator for Sesame Street, but he also won Caldecott Honors for Don't Let the Pigeon Drive the Bus and Knuffle Bunny: A Cautionary Tale.
-Short but funny, Don't Let the Pigeon Stay Up Late! is the perfect go-to-bed book, especially for the reluctant sleepy kid.
+Not only has he won Emmy awards as a writer and animator for Sesame Street, but he also won Caldecott Honors for Don't Let the Pigeon Drive the Bus! and Knuffle Bunny: A Cautionary Tale.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.